-Yes, rush is entirely 100% free—no fees or costs to you whatsoever.
+Yes, Rush is entirely 100% free—no fees or costs to you whatsoever.
 All the food and fun times are entirely on us.

 Why should I join AEPi in the first place?

-What events are AEPi throwing?
+What events is AEPi having?

 If I miss a rush event, can I still try to join AEPi?